 - In a small bowl, combine your coconut flour, almond flour, salt, baking powder and pumpkin spice mix.
 Set it aside.

-- In a separate bowl, combine your sweetener with your melted butter and whisk until completely dissolved.
-Add 4 eggs and whisk until well combined.
-Next, add vanilla extract, pumpkin puree, almond milk and mix until you get a homogeneous batter.
+- In a separate bowl, add in your sweetener, vanilla extract, melted butter, almond milk and whisk until all combined.
+Add in 3 eggs -one at a time- and whisk until well combined.
+Next, add pumpkin puree and whisk again until you get a homogeneous batter.

-- Add your dry ingredients to your wet ingredients and carefully fold in the batter.
+- Carefully add your dry ingredients to your wet ingredient mixture and mix using a spatula.
 Once your batter is well mixed scoop it into paper lined muffin pan cups.

 - To make your cheesecake topping, mix your softened cream cheese with your granular sweetener until it gets completely dissolved.
 Add vanilla extract and 1 egg and mix until all ingredients are well combined.
-Scoop 1 Tbps of your cream cheese mixture into your muffin cups.
+Scoop 1 Tbps of your cream cheese mixture on top of your muffin cups.

-- Bake for 25 minutes.
+- Bake for 25-28 minutes.
 To make sure that they are properly baked, stick a toothpick right in the middle of a muffin.
-If it comes out clean, then your muffins are ready to eat.
-If not, bake a little a longer.
+If it comes out clean, then your muffins are ready.
+Take them out, let them cool down for 5-10 minutes and enjoy!

 If you like this recipe, why don’t you share it!
 And if you’re a fan of keto recipes, we got you covered, sign up for our keto newsletter and stay up to date with all things Keto here on Broke Foodie$